yashsdoshi/Blog_Website_Without_Database/README.md

 ### :octocat: Note:
 I haven't made the website.
 The code was given to me during the Web_development course.
 This repo is for my future reference.
+Spectial thanks to @angelabauer